ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 The identified orthologs of AT4G14210 (PDS3) in soybean were identical among the tools and taxonomic levels (Table 3).
 GLYMA_18G003900 is a functionally characterized PDS in soybean [@bartley1991molecular], and GLYMA_18G003900 is annotated as its paralog in SoyBase (https://www.soybase.org).

-Table: Identified orthologs of AT2G07050 (CAS1) in soybean.
+Table: Identified orthologs of AT2G07050 (CAS1) in soybean

 | Locus tag | NCBI Gene ID | Gene symbol | OMA | ODB | EP |
 | --------- | ------------ | ----------- | :---: | :---: | :---: |